discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 and at first every vertex is in its own part of the partition.
 In other words, there is a bag for each vertex.
 We will maintain a maximum independent set in each bag.
-At the beginning, every vertex is the maximum indepedent set of it own bag.
+At the beginning, every vertex is the maximum independent set of it own bag.

 Now, let's take two twins of the graph.
 We will merge their bags.